wnelis/SensorDrivers/README.md

 ### TOF10120.py

-The time-of-flicht sensor TOF10120 contains two communication interfaces.
-File TOF10120_rpi contains a class definition for each interface, delivering a programmers interface which hides the differences between the two communication interfaces.
+The time-of-flicht sensor TOF10120 contains two communication interfaces, asynchronous serial (UART) and I2C.
+File TOF10120_rpi.py contains a class definition for each interface, delivering a programmers interface which hides the differences between the two communication interfaces.
 This version is tested on Raspberry Pi computers.
+File TOF10120_esp.py contains similar class definitions, meant to be used in a microPython environment.
+This version is used on an ESP32 microcontroller.

 The data sheet of this sensor is partly written in Chinese and partly in English.
 The API part of the data sheet is translated to English, edited and extended with personal observations.
 This version of the API can be found in file TOF10120.API.english.pdf.